geeogi/George-2020-09-17/README.md

 - File uploads are validated to ensure file size isn't enormous before sending to server
 - User search box input and file name are sanitised using XSS module to help prevent XSS
 - User input is not used in URL or template to help prevent XSS
-- Content security policy lists localhost:3000 (APP) and localhost:3001 (API) as the valid script and content src to help prevent malicious content from other domains being downloaded/executed
+- Content security policy lists localhost:3000 (APP) and localhost:3001 (API) as the valid script and content src to help prevent malicious content from other domains being downloaded/executed.
+Webpack has been configured to avoid inline scripts during the build to enable this.
 - CORS headers direct browser to allow localhost:3000 only

 ### That have _not_ been addressed